-South Africa appears to be the 1st African country to initiate and implement administrative adjudication of road traffic offences policy and the Points Demerit System.
-Other African Countries, including Zambia, are in the process of initiating the same and are at the research stage.
+South Africa and Morocco appear to be the 1st two African countries to initiate and implement administrative adjudication of road traffic offences policy and the Points Demerit System.
+Information from Morocco seems to suggest that their system involves the administrative adjudication of road traffic offences rather than criminal prosecution for traffic infringements.
+Other African Countries, including Zambia and Kenya, are in the process of initiating the same and are at the research stage.
 No evidence is available to demonstrate that administrative adjudication to regulate traffic offences has been successfully implemented in any other African State.
-This initiative would be the first in Africa to emulate regulatory solutions deployed in countries in the EU and Australia.
+This initiative would be the first in Africa to emulate regulatory solutions deployed in countries in the EU,USA and Australia.